The KL-Divergence between a Graph Model and its Fair I-Projection as a Fairness Regularizer: The KL-divergence to the I-projection as a Fairness Regularizer

 \subsection{Practical Considerations}

-Out of several ways to optimise $\mathcal{L}$, we opted to fully optimize $\lambda$ for every parameter update of $h$.
-The optimisation of $\lambda$ can be efficient for several reasons: it is convex, the optimal $\lambda$ for the previously considered $h$ can be used as the starting guess for new $h$ updates, and the parameter components $\lambda_c$ are few in number (for DP and EO, there are only $\mathcal{C}_\mathcal{F} = \card{S}^2$).
-The memory requirements are therefore already limited, while the computational cost can be further reduced by tolerating a less strong convergence for $\lambda$ or by subsampling $h$ when optimizing $\lambda$.

-Furthermore, we did not yet specify the choice of $d$ in the DP and EO constraints.
+So far, we did not yet specify the choice of $d$ in the DP and EO constraints.
 To enforce $p \in \mathbb{P}_\mathcal{DP}$, a straightforward option is to set $d$ equal to the mean of $p$.
-However, this slightly complicates the computation of the I-projection, as $d$ is then no longer constant with respect to $p$.
-Alternatively, setting $d$ equal to the mean of the empirical distribution $\hat{p}$ forces $p$ to adopt the same mean as the empirical one, though there is no specific reason that $h_\mathcal{F}$ or consequently $h$ should match the empirical mean.
+However, $d$ is then no longer constant with respect to $p$ and instead depends on changes in the $\lambda$ parameters.
+The gradient of the second term of the loss function $L_h(\lambda)$ in Eq.~(\ref{eq:lambda_loss}) is then more complicated.
+Alternatively, setting $d$ equal to the mean of the empirical distribution $\hat{p}$ forces $p$ to adopt the same mean as the empirical one, even though there is no specific reason that $h_\mathcal{F}$ or consequently $h$ should match the empirical mean.
 We finally chose to set $d$ equal to the mean of $h$, such that when optimizing $\lambda$, we can treat $d$ as a fixed, constant value.

+Furthermore, out of several ways to optimize $\mathcal{L}$, we opted to fully optimize $\lambda$ for every parameter update of $h$.
+On the one hand, the $\lambda$ parameters are typically very few in number (for DP and EO, there are only $\mathcal{C}_\mathcal{F} = \card{S}^2$), making it cheap to store them.
+On the other hand, optimizing $\lambda$ exactly requires the repeated evaluation of the probability under $h$ of all unordered vertex pairs $U$.
+With $\card{U} = \frac{n(n-1)}{2}$, this is infeasible for large $n$.
+However, for $\card{S}\ll n$, using a relatively small subsample of all unordered vertex pairs will suffice in practice to obtain a good estimate for the optimal $\lambda$, dramatically enhancing scalability.
+Moreover, using the optimal $\lambda$ of the previous iteration's $h$ as a starting guess for the next iteration also speeds up computations in practice.

-An application of the fairness regularizer to the DP fairness criterion is summarised in Alg.~\ref{alg:reg}.
+For concreteness, the use of the proposed generic fairness regularizer to the DP fairness criterion is summarized in Alg.~\ref{alg:reg}.